-The five-year architecture cooperative education program at Northeastern University alternates academic semesters with semesters of work experience in the student’s major field of study.
-The Architecture baccalaureate program is planned to include two mandatory six-month cooperative education experiences.
-This provides students with 12 months of work experience prior to graduation, which can count toward their professional Intern Development Program, or IDP, requirements.
+The architecture cooperative education program at Northeastern University alternates academic semesters with semesters of work experience in the student’s major field of study.
+This provides students with up to 12 months of work experience prior to graduation, which can count toward their professional Architecture Experience Program, or AXP, requirements.

 The program offers a continual gateway to enthusiastic employees with developing skills and talents, as well as potential relationships with future colleagues.
 This partnership offers employers:

 - A simple, cost-effective way to meet human resource needs: no fringe benefits, no recruitment costs: co-op students are paid as temporary hourly employees.

 - Six-month co-op periods, with ample time for students to be productive and valuable employees (scheduling back-to-back co-op periods results in full-time coverage for on-going work).